 What Causes Masturbation Addiction?

-Trauma and dopamine are two key factors behind masturbation addiction.
+Trauma and dopamine are two key factors behind masturbation addiction and other types of sex addiction.
 Together, they create a compulsive, uncontrollable desire to seek sexual pleasure.

 When you experience something traumatic, your brain and body help you survive.
 When there is a perceived threat, your system turns off your brain and body’s “unnecessary” functions.
 Emotional processing shuts down, so you can use energy to pump adrenaline to your muscles.
 This rerouting is the fight-or-flight response.